vizabi/core/docs/01-03-data-pipeline.md

 mentions-triggers `dataMapCache` or `dataMap` (which through transformations also leads to `dataMapCache`)

 —> `get dataMapCache()`
 Each encoding has its own response (which might come from the same combined query to a datasource and they might even be in the same dataframe if the key is the same).
 Marker model combines all encoding responses in its dataMapCache.
 The combination should result in a table of marker items.
 We have 2 types of encs: marker-defining, marker-amending and no-op encodings.
 Combination happens using fullJoin and leftJoin.
-Renaming (projection in database language) also happens while joining.
+Renaming ("projection" in database language) also happens while joining.

 A third type of encoding are encodings that don’t do anythin (no-op), such as select and highlight, they don’t modify data.